Menopause is a natural stage in a woman’s life

 • If you have symptoms such as dryness, itching, and burning in the vaginal area, pain during intercourse, or urinary issues, talk to your doctor about the possibility of local low-dose estrogen therapy.
 It helps restore the epithelium of the urinary and genital tracts, supports the growth of lactobacilli and acidic vaginal pH, improves blood flow to the vaginal walls, urethra, and pelvic floor muscles, alleviates urinary symptoms, and reduces vaginal dryness and itching.

-This stage of life can be the beginning of something wonderful.
-Most importantly, remember that you are not alone: if the symptoms related to these changes affect your comfort, consult a healthcare professional
+Most importantly, remember that you are not alone: if symptoms related to changes in your body affect your well-being and comfort, consult a healthcare professional

 We use cookies